-§240.21F-1 General.
+§ 240.21F-1 General.

 Section 21F of the Securities Exchange Act of 1934 ("Exchange Act") (15 U.S.C.
-78u-6), entitled "Securities Whistleblower Incentives and Protection," requires the Securities and Exchange Commission ("Commission") to pay awards, subject to certain limitations and conditions, to whistleblowers who provide the Commission with original information about violations of the Federal securities laws.
+78u-6), entitled "Securities Whistleblower Incentives and Protection," requires the Securities and Exchange Commission ("Commission") to pay awards, subject to certain limitations and conditions, to whistleblowers who provide the Commission with original information about violations of the federal securities laws.
 These rules describe the whistleblower program that the Commission has established to implement the provisions of Section 21F, and explain the procedures you will need to follow in order to be eligible for an award.
 You should read these procedures carefully because the failure to take certain required steps within the time frames described in these rules may disqualify you from receiving an award for which you otherwise may be eligible.
-Unless expressly provided for in these rules, no person is authorized to make any offer or promise, or otherwise to bind the Commission's Office of the Whistleblower program.
-Questions about the program or these rules should be directed to the SEC Office of the Whistleblower, 100 F Street, NE., Washington, DC 20549-5631.
+Unless expressly provided for in these rules, no person is authorized to make any offer or promise, or otherwise to bind the Commission with respect to the payment of any award or the amount thereof.
+The Securities and Exchange Commission's Office of the Whistleblower administers our whistleblower program.
+Questions about the program or these rules should be directed to the SEC Office of the Whistleblower, 100 F Street, N.E., Washington, DC 20549-5631.

-§240.21F-2 Whistleblower status and retaliation protection.
+§ 240.21F-2 Whistleblower status and retaliation protection.

-(a) Definition of a whistleblower.
-(1) You are a whistleblower if, alone or jointly with others, you provide the Commission with information pursuant to the procedures set forth in §240.21F-9(a) of this chapter, and the information relates to a possible violation of the Federal securities laws (including any rules or regulations thereunder) that has occurred, is ongoing, or is about to occur.
+- (a) Definition of a whistleblower.
+(1) You are a whistleblower if, alone or jointly with others, you provide the Commission with information pursuant to the procedures set forth in § 240.21F-9(a) of this chapter, and the information relates to a possible violation of the federal securities laws (including any rules or regulations thereunder) that has occurred, is ongoing, or is about to occur.
 A whistleblower must be an individual.
-A company or another entity is not eligible to be a whistleblower.

-(2) To be eligible for an award, you must submit original information to the Commission in accordance with the procedures and conditions described in §§240.21F-4, 240.21F-8, and 240.21F-9 of this chapter.

-(b) Prohibition against retaliation.(1) For purposes of the anti-retaliation protections afforded by Section 21F(h)(1) of the Exchange Act (15 U.S.C.
+A company or another entity is not eligible to be a whistleblower. - (2) To be eligible for an award, you must submit original information to the Commission in accordance with the procedures and conditions described in §§240.21F-4, 240.21F-8, and 240.21F-9 of this chapter. - (b) Prohibition against retaliation: (1) For purposes of the anti-retaliation protections afforded by Section 21F(h)(1) of the Exchange Act (15 U.S.C.
 78u-6(h)(1)), you are a whistleblower if:

-(i) You possess a reasonable belief that the information you are providing relates to a possible securities law violation (or, where applicable, to a possible violation of the provisions set forth in 18 U.S.C.
-1514A(a)) that has occurred, is ongoing, or is about to occur, and;

-(ii) You provide that information in a manner described in Section 21F(h)(1)(A) of the Exchange Act (15 U.S.C.
+- (i) You possess a reasonable belief that the information you are providing relates to a possible securities law violation (or, where applicable, to a possible violation of the provisions set forth in 18 U.S.C.
+1514A(a)) that has occurred, is ongoing, or is about to occur, and; - (ii) You provide that information in a manner described in Section 21F(h)(1)(A) of the Exchange Act (15 U.S.C.
 78u-6(h)(1)(A)).

-(iii) The anti-retaliation protections apply whether or not you satisfy the requirements, procedures and conditions to qualify for an award.
+The anti-retaliation protections apply whether or not you satisfy the requirements, procedures and conditions to qualify for an award.